High School (song): Critical reception

-"High School" received mostly positive reviews from critics.
 Jeffries from AllMusic said that the song "restores faith with three-and-half minutes of driven, witty filth."
 He also noticed that "The Re-Up comes on with such an anti-Roman, back-to-basics attitude that it slowly slithers up to the Wayne track.
 Women in Hip Hop website gave a very positive review to the track saying that "aggressive voice and flow is a winning factor on this song, Lil Wayne did well and the catchy chorus helped round it out."
 Bené Viera from VH1 Tuner appreciate Minaj's "storytelling capabilities."
 Jesal Padania from RapReviews commented negatively saying that "it's another song that doesn't really cut it," and it's "not compared to 'Roman Reloaded'."

 Music video

-Background

 In an interview in Dubai, Nicki confirmed that she will be filming a music video for "High School" or "I'm Legit" in 2013.
 On February 22, 2013, a fan asked Nicki on UStream when will the video be shot.
 She responded that she will shoot it in a few weeks, confirming the shoot on March 6.
 The video was shot on March 11 by Benny Boom in Los Angeles.
 The music video is confirmed to be released on April 2, 2013, globally, where Minaj will interview with MTV after its premiere and answer questions via Twitter with the hashtag #AskNicki.
 The video was released at 10.53AM on MTV and an Explicit Version of the video was released at 6:30PM the same day on VEVO.
 Minaj posted some pictures of the video shoot on March 12, 2013.
 On March 19, Minaj posted a behind the scenes video filmed and produced by Grizz Lee.
-She appears in a Jacuzzi while wearing a neon green bikini.
-She changes multiple times and is carried around set by a bodyguard.
-Wayne and Birdman also appear in the video.
-He suggests that she films in her birthday suit.
-Nicki originally wanted him to play her husband in the clip.
-"I would've loved that," he tells her.